Economy of Washington (state): Personal income

 The per capita personal income in 2009 was $41,751, 12th in the nation.
+A study by the National Partnership for Women and Families reported that Washington state had the second largest income gap between men and women in the United States during 2024.
+Women earned over $18,000 less per year than men.
+Comparing female racial demographics to that of employed white men, women of Latin and Native American heritage earned $37,000 and $33,000 less per year, respectively.
+In 2023, the average gap was reported to be $17,400.

 Several notable billionaires including Bill Gates, technology advisor and former Chairman & CEO of Microsoft, live in the state.
 Other state billionaires include Steve Ballmer (Microsoft), Craig McCaw (McCaw Cellular Communications), James Jannard (Oakley), Howard Schultz (Starbucks), and Charles Simonyi (Microsoft).